anonymous3141/anonymous3141.github.io/informatics/SegmentTrees.md

 USACO 2019 Jan Plat P1, ACIO Pancakes
 ###  Mergeable segment trees
 Small Merge

-### Range and/or frontier dps
+### Lazy dps
-They often remind us of matrices
+Use segment tree to assist the mapping of dp states.
+For instance, the LIS.
 ## Part III: Putting things in segment trees

 ### Sets and priority queues
 Rev up the dimensionality
 ### Vectors
 The merge sort Tree

+### Range and/or frontier dps
+They often remind us of matrices

 ### Sorted Stacks